yelicoder/pluralsight-spring-aop/README.md

   * CGLIB proxy does not work with a final method in the target class
   * CGLIB proxy can work with public and protected method.
 It should always work with public method

+### Module4 around usiung JDK Dynamic proxy
+### Module5 around using CGLIB proxy
+### Module6 CGLIB proxy does not work if target class is final
+### Module7 CGLIB proxy will not work if the target method in target class is final

 ### Module 8,9,10,11 Orthogonal Behavior
 * Orthogonal Behavior: use annotation instead of AspectJ expression
 * Use AOP to handle exception and logging